ibm-cloud-docs/vmwaresolutions/vmonic/audit_messages.md

 # Instance history messages
 {: #audit_messages}

-All operations that {{site.data.keyword.cloud_notm}} performs for your VMware instance are logged in the instance history.
+All operations that {{site.data.keyword.cloud}} performs for your VMware instance are logged in the instance history.
 You can use the instance history as a reference to review these operations.
 For more information about reviewing your instance history, see [Procedure to view the deployment history for vCenter Server instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_viewinginstances#vc_viewinginstances-procedure-view-deploy-history).

 The following sections provide all of the possible messages that can be issued to your instance history.